 Should you be home schooling your kids, the cost of education should be factored into the consideration for life insurance also.
-If you prefer to keep your kids out of public schooling, then either private schooling or a private teacher will be required.
+If you prefer to keep your kids out of public school, then either private a school or a private teacher will be required.
 That most certainly pushes up the costs by a significant factor.

 The cost of college education can also be met by a suitable life insurance policy.
 The College Board in the U.S. found that for private colleges, the annual hike in price of education is 5.9% whereas for public colleges it's a 6.4% rise per annum.

 It may be that your life insurance policy may not cover all the costs involved in college education for your children, but it can lessen the blow substantially and reduces the potential reliance on borrowing money in order to fund years of education.